Measurement of Substructure from the Kinematics of the GD-1 Stellar Stream: Results

-We note that the constraints from strong lensing are consistent with the CDM curve from \citet{2014MNRAS.441.3359D}, though prefer slightly lower values than the median (solid black curve).
+We note that the constraints from strong lensing (orange errorbars) are slightly below the CDM expectations from subhalos and field halos.
 When adopting WMAP9 cosmological parameters and the mass-concentration relation from \citet{Bullock01}, the CDM expectation shifts downwards to become more consistent with strong lensing (see Fig.~4 of \citealt{2020MNRAS.492L..12G}).
 Here we use {\it Planck} cosmological parameters, which \citet{Bullock01} is not calibrated against.